Moscow Public Art

 Moscow is rich with diversity of thought, inhabited by minds open to possibility and creative interpretation.
 As such, the public art program celebrates the artist as a professional and valued business partner while welcoming a broad range of media and art-making processes into its collection.

-Artists are invited to submit designs for mobile mini-murals on sign stands, to be placed near highly visible storm drain inlets.
-The submission period is open until 5 p.m. on March 9.
+Artists are invited to submit three-dimensional artworks for the Intermodal Transit Center Sculpture Garden.
+The submission period is open until 5 p.m. on April 21.

 Public Art Dedication on November 4, 2022